tdighe2001/LoL-Comparing-Action/README.md

 | False    |     0.8526 |

+To quantify action in a match, we used team kpm or the kills per minute of a match.

 Null Hypothesis: In tier 1 leagues, the action (team kpm/kills per minute) of non VCS games and VCS games have the same distribution.

 Alternative Hypothesis: In tier 1 leagues, the VCS league has more action (team kpm/kills per minute) than non VCS games.